bluelibs/runner/README.md

 - **Explicit Registration**: All tasks, resources, events, and middleware have to be explicitly registered to be used.
 - **Dependencies**: Tasks, resources, and middleware can have access to each other by depending on one another and event emitters.
 This is a powerful way to explicitly declare the dependencies.

 Resources return through `async init()` their value to the container which can be used throughout the application.
-Resources might not have a value, they can just register things, like tasks, events, or middleware.

 Tasks return through `async run()` function and the value from run, can be used throughout the application.